Why Firefighting Alone Won't Stop Western Mega-Fires

 "There's definitely not enough economic support," says Crystal Kolden, a fire scientist at the University of California, Merced.
 "How we have always addressed natural hazards as a nation is that we have invested in reducing risk with federal tax dollars because natural hazard reduction is a social good."

-Last month, Sen. Dianne Feinstein, D-Calif., and Rep. Steve Daines, R-Mont., proposed a bipartisan bill to clear roadblocks for vegetation removal projects.
+Last month, Sens.
+Dianne Feinstein, D-Calif., and Steve Daines, R-Mont., proposed a bipartisan bill to clear roadblocks for vegetation removal projects.
 Critics say it would undermine existing environmental protections.

 Earlier this year, California announced a new state-federal effort to reduce wildfire risks.
 The goal is to treat 1 million acres of forest and wildland annually with prescribed fires and forest thinning projects.